chantsss/POP-CODE/README.md

 - [HiVT](https://github.com/ZikangZhou/HiVT)
 - [QCNet](https://github.com/ZikangZhou/QCNet)

-Many thanks to them for their for their outstanding efforts
+Many thanks to them for their outstanding efforts

 ## If you find this repo is useful, please consider giving us a star or citation:
 ```